YQ-Wang/scBSP/README.md

 # scBSP

-scBSP is a specialized package designed for processing biological data, specifically in the analysis of gene expression and cell coordinates.
-It efficiently computes p-values for a given set of genes based on input matrices representing cell coordinates and gene expression data.
+scBSP is a dedicated software package crafted for the nuanced domain of biological data processing, emphasizing gene expression analysis and cell coordinate evaluation.
+It offers a streamlined method to calculate p-values for a set of genes by leveraging input matrices that encapsulate cell coordinates and gene expression data.

 ## Installation

 ### Dependencies
-scBSP requires:
+To ensure scBSP functions optimally, the following dependencies are required:
 - Python (>= 3.8)
 - NumPy (>= 1.24.4)
 - Pandas (>= 1.3.5)
 - SciPy (>= 1.10.1)
+- scikit-learn (>=1.3.2)

+For enhanced scBSP using HNSW for distance calculation:
 - hnswlib (>= 0.8.0)

 To install scBSP, run the following command:

+For Standard Installation (Using Ball Tree):
 `pip install scbsp`

+For Installation with HNSW (Hierarchical Navigable Small World Graphs):
+`pip install scbsp[hnsw]`

 ## Usage